Glossary of Formal Languages and Compilation

 Referential semantics

-The ability of language to refer to things in the world (the word “cat” refers to an animal).
+The ability of language to talk about things in the world (the word “cat” refers to an animal).

 → See M4